Panasonic G2 vs GX8

 Concerning the storage of imaging data, both the G2 and the GX8 write their files to SDXC cards.
 The GX8 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the G2 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G2 and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G2 does not offer wifi capability.
+In contrast, the G2 does not provide wifi capability.

 Both the G2 and the GX8 have been discontinued, but can regularly be found used on eBay.
 The G2 was replaced by the Panasonic G3, while the GX8 was followed by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what conclusions can be drawn?
 Is the Panasonic G2 better than the Panasonic GX8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.